idaholab/moose/modules/phase_field/doc/content/modules/phase_field/Nucleation/DiscreteNucleation.md

 ### Free energy penalty based nucleation

-The free energy penalty based approaces eschew directly modifying conserved concentration and non-conserved order parameter fields.
-Instead they bias the thermodynamocs of the system in a way that drives the formation of nuclei at the locations provided by the discrete nucleation system.
+The free energy penalty based approaches eschew directly modifying conserved concentration and non-conserved order parameter fields.
+Instead they bias the thermodynamics of the system in a way that drives the formation of nuclei at the locations provided by the discrete nucleation system.
 Simply stated the local free energy density is modified to make the nucleated state a lower energy state.
-This causes solute to diffuse toward the nucleation site (in the conserved case) brings about a change in a non-conserved order parameter field.
+This causes solute to diffuse toward the nucleation site (in the conserved case) and brings about a change in a non-conserved order parameter field.
 Moose provides the [`DiscreteNucleation`](materials/DiscreteNucleation.md) material, which implements a simple harmonic form of such a penalty, but advanced users are free to implement their own free energy modifications